Steps for Event Registration

 UH Logo Use Policy for Student Organizations

 An additional privilege given to registered student organizations is the use of the University of Houston logo.
-This policy is governed by the University of Houston Marketing and Communications and can be found at: /dsaes/resources/pdf/flow_chart.pdf.
+This policy is governed by the University of Houston Marketing and Communications.
+Any student organization or event should refer to this chart for information on the brand review process.

 UH student organizations and intramural sports teams/clubs are a vital part of the UH campus community.
 They serve as bridges that connect students to national organizations outside of UH.
 It is important that both the national organizations and UH community identities are represented as distinct and equal.
 An example: If a student organization is a chapter of a national professional organization then both the identities of UH and the professional organization needs to be recognizable within the context of that student organization’s materials.